ricky-ho/ricky-ho/README.md

 ### Hi there 👋

+My name is Ricky Ho and I am a software developer with an emphasis on front-end web development.
+I enjoy creating responsive and interactive web applications.

 <!--
 **ricky-ho/ricky-ho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.